France to Islay by Morris Traveller: Ireland

 April 6, 2019 Cork to Dingle

 In order to feel we had enjoyed ourselves in Killarney we visited Ross Castle.
 The castle has been so many things over the ages and now is just a grey fortress with no character.
-It is wonderfully situated though, on the edge of the lake in Killarney national park.
+It is wonderfully situated though, on the edge of the lough in Killarney national park.

-Arriving in Dingle at Dunlin House we were greeted by Pat and given a cup of tea, he did not chat long as the Grand National race was starting and he did not want to miss it.
+Arriving in Dingle at Dunlin House we were greeted by Pat and given a cup of tea.
+He did not chat long as the Grand National race was starting and he did not want to miss it.
 We went to our rooms and watched it too.
 Horse racing is a big tradition in Ireland and Pat told us that one of the jockeys in the race was a local lad, Paddy Kennedy on Magic of Light, and he came in second.
 The winner, Tiger Roll, was the same winner as in 2018.
 The last time that the same horse won two years in a row was in the 70’s when Red Rum won, and I think that was the last time I had watched a Grand National!

 We walked into Dingle Town and went into the first pub that was playing music: The Dingle Pub, we drank Guinness, as good as ever.
 Here it is important to drink, food comes a poor second.